Keshavkumarr0/Keshavkumarr0/README.md

 "Code never lies, comments sometimes do.
-But great developers write code that explains itself."
+But great developers write code that explains itself"